 Wolf Speed, officially known as Wolfspeed, Inc., is a leading innovator in the semiconductor industry, headquartered in the United States.
 Founded in 1987, the company has established itself as a pioneer in wide bandgap semiconductor technology, particularly in silicon carbide (SiC) and gallium nitride (GaN) materials.
-With major operational regions across North America and expanding globally, Wolfspeed focuses on delivering high-performance power and radio frequency (RF) solutions.
+With major operational regions across North America and Europe, Wolfspeed focuses on delivering high-performance power and radio frequency (RF) solutions.
 The company’s core products include SiC power devices, RF components, and materials, which are renowned for their efficiency and reliability in demanding applications.
 Wolfspeed's commitment to sustainability and performance has positioned it as a key player in the electric vehicle, renewable energy, and telecommunications sectors.
 Notable achievements include significant advancements in energy efficiency and a strong market presence, making Wolfspeed a trusted name in the semiconductor landscape.

 How does Wolf Speed's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.